Sequential simulation-based inference for extreme mass ratio inspirals: Abstract

 \section{Abstract}

 Extreme mass-ratio inspirals pose a difficult challenge in terms of both search and parameter estimation for upcoming space-based gravitational-wave detectors such as LISA.
-Their signals are long and of complex morphology, meaning they carry a large amount of information about their source, but are also difficult to search for and analyse.
+Their signals are long and of complex morphology, meaning they carry a large amount of information about their source, but their waveforms are expensive to compute and they occupy a vast and multi-modal parameter space.
 We explore how sequential simulation-based inference methods, specifically truncated marginal neural ratio estimation, could offer solutions to some of the challenges surrounding extreme-mass-ratio inspiral data analysis.
 We show that this method can efficiently narrow down the volume of the complex 11-dimensional search parameter space by a factor of $10^6-10^7$ and provide 1-dimensional marginal proposal distributions for non-spinning extreme-mass-ratio inspirals.
 We discuss the current limitations of this approach and place it in the broader context of a global strategy for future space-based gravitational-wave data analysis.